 - Broken bones, which are particularly common in the lower extremities from getting trapped between the motorcycle and the roadway or the motorcycle and another vehicle.

 - Soft tissue injuries, including damage to the muscles, tendons, or ligaments.
-Injuries to the internal soft tissues of the knee are among the most common, as the knee can bend or twist wrong during the accident.
+Injuries to the internal soft tissues of the knee are among the most common, as the knee can bend or twist wrong during an accident.

 - Internal injuries resulting from the motorcyclist's body striking the vehicle, roadway, or other obstacles.
 A common internal injury suffered in motorcycle accidents is a pneumothorax, a collapsed lung from a broken rib puncturing the lung.

 - Damage to the discs or vertebrae of the spine in the back or neck, which often results in loss of mobility and chronic pain.
-Surgical repairs to the discs and vertebrae can often provide more stability for the injury, but often fail to address chronic pain.
+Surgical repairs to the discs and vertebrae can often provide more stability for the injury but often fail to address chronic pain.

 Motorcycle crashes have accounted for between 2.1 and 4 percent of all traffic-related fatalities in Florida for the past 20 years.
 However, recent years have produced some instability in those numbers.
 For example, in one recent year, motorcyclists accounted for more than 15 percent of the fatalities on Florida's roadways.
 Beyond the fatalities, however, many individuals suffer serious injuries in motorcycle accidents in Jacksonville each year.